RhoInc/query-overview/scripts/configuration.md

 In addition to the standard Webcharts settings several custom settings not available in the base Webcharts library have been added to query-overview to facilitate data mapping and other custom functionality.
 These custom settings are described in detail below.
 All defaults can be overwritten by users.

 # Renderer-specific settings
-The sections below describe each query-overview setting as of version 1.2.0.
+The sections below describe each query-overview setting as of version 1.2.2.

 ## settings.form_col
 `string`

 form variable name

-**default:** `"Datastr"`
+**default:** `"formoid"`